archibaldburnsteel/PS-DnD2024-ToonFactory/README.md

 * **Constitution:** To ensure survivability from Level 1.

 ### 📜 Narrative StoryFactory
-The `StoryFactory` weaves together Species identity, Class archetypes, and curated "Inciting Incidents" into a cohesive, three-act origin story that reads like a campaign hook.
+The `StoryFactory` weaves together Species identity, Class archetypes, and curated "Inciting Incidents" into a cohesive, three-act origin story that functions as a campaign hook.

 ---